 Illuminating like a gold.

 He is shifting to the beat, and his frame is merging with his soul.
 When he twists his head, his perfect brown hair swings tenderly.
 Grace, charm, and enticement have all made me docile at one point or another.
 His tenacity drowns my desire; his fine figure undermines my faith; and when he grins, a simple line at the corner of his lips makes me even more miserable.

 His enchantment has me shivering, and I want him right here.

 The beat is rising, he jigs in solemn.
-He is writhed like my wind-blown hair.
-A pair of black eyes peeking from the slit of his fingers, as if he is teasing me there.
+A pair of his black eyes peeking from the slit of his fingers, as if he is teasing me there.
 There is nothing I can do but holding the light stick.
 Tightly, firmly, as he dances on the water.
 I whisper to myself, cuss myself of how much I adore him.
-I do not care when the girls beside me are screaming hysterically.
+I don’t care when the girls beside me are screaming hysterically.
 All I want to do is enjoying the moments when he communicates with me through his moves.

 He bows as if he is stashing remorse.
 He hugs himself as if he is buried all griefs and anguishes.
 He is pointing at me and shakes his head as if he does not allow me to smuggle his poignant.
-And when he is looking at me, he seems like a whisper to me…
+And when he is looking at me, it seems like he is whispering…

 “Baby don’t cry.”